JillTempelmeyer/actum-documentation.github.io/Getting-Started.md

 ### Step 3: Create a Call

-To create a new API call, you'll first want to join the server at [https://join.actumprocessing.com/cgi-bin/dbs/man_trans.cg](https://join.actumprocessing.com/cgi-bin/dbs/man_trans.cgi) with the following account information: ...
+To create a new API call, you'll first want to join the server at [https://join.actumprocessing.com/cgi-bin/dbs/man_trans.cg](https://join.actumprocessing.com/cgi-bin/dbs/man_trans.cgi).
+The following parameters are required:

+* `username` (your assigned username)
+* `password`(the password associated with your username, that can be changed)

+(unsure of the following):
+* `syspass` (a system password assigned your account, that cannot be changed)
+* `action_code` (this uses `D`)
+* `order id` (order number of a test transaction

 **Note:** All API request methods are `POST` only.
 In this case, `POST` requests act similarly to `GET` requests, in that the requests function primarily to return information pertaining to a specific resource.

-The content type is `application/x---www---form---urlencoded **or** multipart/form--data`.
+The content type you'll need to use is `application/x---www---form---urlencoded **or** multipart/form--data`.

 #### Understanding Responses

-Text to explain returns drom different objects.
+Text to explain returns from different objects.

 #### Status Codes